-The hypothetical returns and hypothetical payments on the notes shown above apply only if you hold the notes for their entire term or until automatically called.
+The hypothetical returns and hypothetical payments on the notes shown above apply only if you hold the notes for their entire term.
 These hypotheticals do not reflect the fees or expenses that would be associated with any sale in the secondary market.
 If these fees and expenses were included, the hypothetical returns and hypothetical payments shown above would likely be lower.